magic-sph/magic/doc/sphinx/outputFiles/outCoeffFiles.rst

 .. note:: This file is **only** written when :ref:`l_r_fieldT=.true. <varl_r_fieldT>`

-This file contains output of time series of the spherical harmonic coefficients of the temperature field the it's first derivatives in the order - :code:`s, ds`.
+This file contains output of time series of the spherical harmonic coefficients of the temperature (or entropy) field.
 The output is for a specific radius, :math:`r` up to degree :ref:`l_max_r <varl_max_cmb>`.

  * **Header** The file header consists of the information: :ref:`l_max_r <varl_max_r>`, :ref:`minc <varMinc>`,  the number of data points - ``n_data`` and the radius, ``r``.
  * **Data** Each chunk of data after the header contains the ``time`` at which the coefficients are stored, followed by the real and imaginary parts of the potential coefficient - ``s`` and it's first derivative - ``ds``.